Teoroo-CMC/PiNN/doc/datasets/manipulate_data.rst

 Batching the dataset
 --------------------

-Most tensorflow operations (caching, repeating, shuffuling) can be directly applied to the dataset.
+Most TensorFlow operations (caching, repeating, shuffling) can be directly applied to the dataset.
 However, to handle dataset with different number of atoms, which is often the case, we use a special ``sparse_batch`` operation to create the minibatches of the data in a